Unimodular Fake Mobius Functions: Introduction and Main Results

-which is precisely the scale at which the secondary singularity at $s=1/2$ interacts with the zero-sum terms in the explicit formula \eqref{eq: gen-exp-for}.
-Specifically, we formalize the definition of \emph{apparent bias} and the notion of oscillation in a ``roughly balanced manner'' introduced in \cite{MartinMossinghoffTrudgianFakeMus}.
-Our definitions are designed so that (a) they reduce to the $x^{1/2}$-scale definitions in the cases $z,w\in \Z$, and (b) they naturally match the \emph{logarithmic Ces\`aro mean} that also appears in the studies of related bias phenomena \cite{RubinsteinSarnakChebyshevBias}.
-For the definitions and figures, see Section~\ref{sec: main-results}.
+which is precisely the order of the main term of $\Delta_{1/2}(x)$ in the explicit formula \eqref{eq: exp form Af} (see \Cref{thm: watson exp for Delta}).
+In particular, we formalize the definition of \emph{apparent bias} and the notion of oscillation in a ``roughly balanced manner'' introduced in \cite{martin2023fake}.
+Similar definitions also appear in the studies of related bias phenomena \cite{rubinstein1994chebyshev}.